csantanapr/knative-kind/README.md

 ## Create cluster with Kind

-1. Install [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) Linux, MacOS, or Windows.
+1. Install or Upgrade [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) Linux, MacOS, or Windows.
 You can verify version with
     ```bash
     kind --version
     ```